marknagelberg/immunecorps/README.md

 Immune people need a way to join an [ImmuneCorps](https://twitter.com/naval/status/1238610618770313216): an army of immune good samaritans that want to help those in need.
 Health authorities will need a way to track these people and enlist their help.
 Citizens need a way of verifying whether someone that says they are immune is in fact immune.
 Citizens also should have a way of sending requests to immune volunteers.

-ImmuneCorps is intended to help solve these problems.
-It will be a web application that Health Authorities can deploy to solve these problems.
+ImmuneCorps will be a web application that Health Authorities can deploy to solve these problems.

 ## Proposed Features / Functionality